Please contact our Operations Manager, Natalie Ridgeway, or our Administrator, Linda Gough, for any general queries about COPE.

-- To facilitate an open dialogue, we believe that correspondence relating to concerns should be open, and we will copy all parties on correspondence from COPE and expect that all parties will do the same.
+- To facilitate an open dialogue, we believe that correspondence relating to concerns should be open, and we will copy all parties on correspondence from COPE (unless there are legal or other compelling reasons for confidentiality) and expect that all parties will do the same.

 - COPE will aim to respond to concerns in a timely manner, but complainants, journals and publishers should understand that COPE is run by a voluntary council, and complaints are just one of a large number of activities undertaken by the council.

 - If a COPE member is not willing to comply with the Code of Conduct, we will aim to discuss that with the member, and will ask them to consider their membership of the organization.